 reaching numerous decisions on a large amount of unclassified videos available on the shelves, a four-year grace period was granted to the Board -- by 1988 they had to either classify these 'pre-cert' videos, or demand that they be removed from

 When it came time to consider The Exorcist, examiners debated at length about whether it was suitable for a home video classification.
-The unregulated nature of home video meant that underage viewers could easily have access to the film, and
+The unregulated nature of home video meant that underage viewers could easily have access to the film, and with

-with alleged reports of several young women becoming hysterical after seeing it the BBFC were concerned that "severe emotional problems" may arise if the film was allowed in the home, particularly amongst viewers who believed in the
+alleged reports of several young women becoming hysterical after seeing it the BBFC were concerned that "severe emotional problems" may arise if the film was allowed in the home, particularly amongst viewers who believed in the notion

-notion of demonic possession.
+of demonic possession.
 James Ferman was, of course, the secretary of the BBFC during this period and he took a hard stance against the film.
-Believing there was a significant risk of harm to British society in issuing a video rating, the
+Believing there was a significant risk of harm to British society in issuing a video rating, the pre-cert

-home video release would not be forthcoming.
+release would not be forthcoming.

 Cutting Edge interviewed former BBFC examiner Carol Topolski, who worked with James Ferman during this time, and she recalled the problems she and her fellow examiners faced when trying to reach a decision on The Exorcist with Ferman: